-Both qualitative and quantitative research methods will be used.
-The levelling proposal will be based on: qualitative and quantitative data collected in PACTEs CT and ATC research; comparisons of curricular designs in several European translation training centres; evaluation by a group of expert translation professionals and academics.
+The project will promote knowledge transfer to our society, based on the results of PACTEs earlier fundamental empirical research: research in Translation Competence (TC); research in the Translation Competence Acquisition (TCA).
+Both qualitative and quantitative research methods are used.
+The levelling proposal is based on: qualitative and quantitative data collected in PACTE's TC and TCA research; comparisons of curricular designs in several European translation training centres; evaluation by a group of expert translation professionals and academics.

 - Representatives of the academic sector (translation institutions and trainers).
 Approximately 20 centres and 100 trainers are expected to participate.

-3. Analysis of data obtained from the evaluation and revision of the proposal.
+- Analysis of data obtained from the evaluation and revision of the proposal.